johndeu/media-services-dotnet-functions-integration/README.md

 ## How to run the sample

-To run the samples, first fork this project into your own repository, and then deploy the Functions with the [azuredeploy.json](azuredeploy.json) template
+To run the samples:
++ first fork this project into your own repository, and then deploy the Functions with the [azuredeploy.json](azuredeploy.json) template
-Make sure to update the path to point to your github fork.
++ Make sure to update the path to point to your github fork
++ Set the **Project** app setting to the desired folder name for the solution sample that you wish to deploy.
++ If you wish to switch sample projects after deployment, you can simple update the **Project** app setting and then force a GIT Sync through the Continuous Integration settings of your deployed Functions App

-The deploymnet template will automatically create the following resources:
+The deployment template will automatically create the following Azure resources:
 * Azure Media Services Account.
 * Storage account attached to your media account.
 * This Azure Functions application with your source code configured for continuous integration.